oneapi-src/oneDNN/rfcs/20230606-Dice/README.md

 - For prelu there is only a single set of weights, so it is fully described by weight_desc,
 - For Dice `mean`, `var` and `alpha` will all have the same shape, described by weight_desc.
-This is consistent with AliBaba dice implementation
+This is consistent with Alibaba dice implementation

 This new primitive will take execution arguments depending on the